SerNet/verinice-veo/README.md

 You can find formatting settings for IDEs in [misc/eclipse](misc/eclipse).

+Spotless can fix code formatting violations by running

+	./gradlew spotlessApply

+For some reason the `ktlint` plugin cannot apply fixes.
+To automatically format Kotlin files you can install [`ktlint`](https://ktlint.github.io/#getting-started) and run

+	ktlint -F

+In the project root.

 Sample git hooks are provided in [misc/git](misc/git), e.g.
 [pre-commit](misc/git/pre-commit), which checks the code style on each commit.
 To install, copy the file to *.git/hooks/pre-commit*, etc. Make sure the